 Coverage of the child neurology, VA, and Valley services is done from home with expectation to drive in to the hospital within 30 minutes for neurological emergencies.
 There is tremendous back up available with senior residents and faculty for all residents on-call.

 Are there sufficient patients for residency training?

 Absolutely!
 Stanford is as strong in its clinical programs as its research.
 We serve a densely populated, diverse patient population with a catchment area spanning many underserved areas within the borders of Southern Oregon, Northern Nevada, Santa Barbara, and as far west as Hawaii and Asia.
 As the population of Silicon Valley has increased dramatically in the last several decades with the growth of technology, so too has the patient base.
 Stanford Neurology boasts a high volume that continues to grow with our hospital expansion and with addition of satellite clinics throughout the Bay Area.
 Our services are among those most frequently consulted at our other teaching hospitals as well.
-There are over 60,000 neurology patient visits per year and the second highest number of neurology inpatients of any academic hospital in California.
+There are over 60,000 neurology patient visits per year and one of the highest number of neurology inpatients of any hospital in California.

 Despite the busy clinical services, residents have time to read and learn neurology, thanks to phenomenal teaching faculty, excellent ancillary services at all hospital sites, and our commitment to provide a well-rounded neurology education balancing inpatient and outpatient, as well as ample elective time.